-Cultural intelligence: how small tweaks can make your localized website stickier
+Cultural intelligence in copy adaptation: how small tweaks can make your localized website stickier

 While it may sometimes make perfect sense to completely reinvent your brand when launching it overseas, there's a wide range of options between a compete rebrand and a 1:1 translation of a company’s website (with maybe an option to switch to the local currency added for visitors’ convenience).